Tom Payne (newsreader)

 He presented the TVT-6 (now WIN) evening news bulletins from 1972 until 2000.

 Payne also worked in radio, starting as a panel operator at 7HO in Hobart, then worked at 2UW Sydney and 2GZ Orange.
-Payne spent time with 6RR in Perth as a DJ with the late Gary Meadows.
+Payne spent time with 6PR in Perth as a DJ with Garry Meadows.
 He had a short stint at 3KZ in Melbourne before returning to Tasmania to take up the role of 7HT's breakfast announcer.

 Payne is now a wedding celebrant in Hobart, Tasmania.